bbauska/meta-react-basics/README.md

   alt="JSX and HTML syntax."
   width="60%" />
 </p>
-For now, just know that this is the closest to what you would do like if you were working with HTML, and CSS website layouts.
+<p>For now, just know that this is the closest to what you would do like if you were working
+with HTML, and CSS website layouts.
 There are some other differences, and you'll learn about them later.
-But in practical terms, you can consider the code to be pretty much just like regular HTML.
+But in practical terms, you can consider the code to be pretty much just like regular HTML.</p>

-In this lesson, you explored further the concept of JSX styling, and how it's used in React.
+<p>In this lesson, you explored further the concept of JSX styling, and how it's used in React.
 You have now furthered your understanding of how to use JSX to mix JavaScript, HTML, and CSS within a component.
-Great work.
+Great work.</p>

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ section: 24 of module 1 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2>24.
 Props and children</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Previously, you learned that you could pass props to and within a component.
+<p>Previously, you learned that you could pass props to and within a
+component.
 But there is also a special prop known as <b>props.children,</b>
 which is automatically passed to every component.
-In this section (24), you'll learn about <b>props.children</b> and what its purpose is.
+In this section (24), you'll learn about <b>props.children</b> and what its purpose is.</p>

-To understand the concept of <b>props.children</b>, consider the following real-life situation: you have a couple of apples, and you have a couple of pears.
-You'd like to carry the apples some distance, so obviously, you'll use a bag.
+<p>To understand the concept of <b>props.children</b>, consider the following
+real-life situation: you have a couple of apples, and you have a couple of pears.
+You'd like to carry the apples some distance, so obviously, you'll use a bag.</p>

-It's not a "bag for apples".
+<p>It's not a "bag for apples".
 It's not a "bag for pairs".
+It's
-It's just a bag.
-Nothing about this bag makes it such that it needs to be referred to as a bag in which you'd only and always carry apples, nor a bag in which you'd only and always carry pears.
+just a bag.
+Nothing about this bag makes it such that it needs to be referred to as a bag in which you'd only and always carry apples, nor a bag in which you'd only and always carry pears.</p>

-In a way, the bag "doesn't care" if it is used to carry apples or pears.
+<p>In a way, the bag "doesn't care" if it is used to carry apples or
+pears.
 Nothing about the bag changes.
-There are no changes in the bag's material, size, shape, or color - because it can handle apples or pears being carried inside of it, without issues.
+There are no changes in the bag's material, size, shape, or color - because it can handle apples or pears being carried inside of it, without issues.</p>

-Now, consider the following component:
+<p>Now, consider the following component:</p>

 <details>
   <summary>React Functions</summary>